DelphineLecorney/DelphineLecorney/README.md

 <br><br>
 My name is Delphine and I'm passionate about IT development and creating innovative solutions.
 I'm delighted to share with you an overview of my background and projects.

-Over the years, I've had the opportunity to work on a number of exciting projects, which you can find in my various GitHub repositories.
-Each of these projects represents a unique challenge that I've taken on with enthusiasm, using a variety of programming languages and tools.
+I've had the opportunity to work on a number of exciting projects, which you can find in my GitHub repository.
+Each of these projects represents a unique challenge that I've taken on with gusto, using a variety of programming languages and tools.
 Whether it's web applications, practical scripts or even project contributions, I've sought to constantly improve my skills.

-I'm currently looking for a challenging internship opportunity.
-I am a firm believer in lifelong learning and I am convinced that an internship would be an ideal opportunity for me to acquire new knowledge and apply my skills in a professional environment.
+I'm currently looking for a challenging internship.
+I'm a firm believer in lifelong learning and I'm convinced that an internship would be the ideal opportunity for me to acquire new knowledge and apply my skills in a professional environment.

 Thank you for taking the time to explore my GitHub profile.
 I look forward to collaborating with creative minds.